Malaysian pop star Siti Nurhaliza escapes with minor injuries after accident on KL highway

 DeeperDive is a beta AI feature.
 Refer to full articles for the facts.

-PETALING JAYA - Malaysian songstress Siti Nurhaliza was involved in a road accident on a highway near Kuala Lumpur on April 16 but escaped with minor injuries.
+PETALING JAYA – Malaysian singer Siti Nurhaliza was involved in a road accident on a highway near Kuala Lumpur on April 16, but escaped with minor injuries.

-In a post of social media platform Instagram, the pop star’s manager Rozi Sangdewi said the accident happened when Siti was on her way home after a performance.
+In a post on social media platform Instagram, the pop star’s manager Rozi Sangdewi said the accident happened when Siti was on her way home after a performance.

-She said: “We were in two cars and had just finished a performance in Sepang, and while travelling on the MEX Highway (at the 14.2km mark), an accident occurred.
+She added: “We were in two cars and had just finished a performance in Sepang, and while travelling on the MEX Highway (at the 14.2km mark), an accident occurred.

 “Four cars were involved, including the car carrying Siti and me.”

-She added that Siti was taken to hospital for treatment and was found to have minor injuries.
+She said Siti was taken to hospital for treatment and was found to have minor injuries.

 Malaysian media outlet Astro Awani reported that the information was shared by an unidentified social media user in a post on messaging platform Threads.